This Agreement (as defined below) is made and entered into by and between:

 13.4 Subcontractors.
 Instrumental may utilise a subcontractor or other third party to perform its duties under this Agreement without the Subscriber’s consent so long as Instrumental remains responsible for all of its obligations under this Agreement.

 13.5 Notices.
-Any notice required or permitted to be given in accordance with this Agreement shall be effective if it is in writing and sent by e-mail, UK mail, or courier, return receipt requested, to the appropriate party at the address set forth on the latest Order Form.
+Any notice required or permitted to be given in accordance with this Agreement shall be effective if it is in writing and sent by e-mail, UK mail, or courier to the appropriate party at the address set forth on the latest Order Form.
 Either party may change its address for receipt of notice by notice to the other party in accordance with this Clause 13.
-Notices are deemed given two (2) business days following the date of mailing or one (1) business day following delivery by a courier or sending an email or fax.
+Notices are deemed given two (2) business days following the date of mailing or one (1) business day following delivery by a courier or the sending of an email.

 13.7 Governing Law.
-The Agreement and these Conditions shall be governed by and construed in accordance with the laws of England and Wales.
+This Agreement shall be governed by and construed in accordance with the laws of England and Wales.

 13.8 Jurisdiction.
 The Parties hereby submit to the exclusive jurisdiction of the courts of England.